Sharp estimates for Lyapunov exponents of Milstein approximation of stochastic differential systems: Further discussion and numerical simulation

-In this section, we demonstrate some numerical simulations to illustrate the obtained results, focusing on the exponential stability versus exponential blow-up of the solution $Z_n$ to the Milstein scheme \eqref{FinalLable} in the almost-sure sense.
+In this section, we present some numerical simulations to illustrate the obtained results, focusing on the exponential stability versus exponential blow-up of the solution $Z_n$ to the Milstein scheme \eqref{FinalLable} in the almost-sure sense.

 By fixing $\Delta t=10^{-3}$, and take $t_n=n\Delta t=n10^{-3}$, we will numerically observe large-time behaviours of the discrete solution $Z_n$ as the discretised time $t_n$ increases up to $n=10^4$.
-We plot the logarithms $\log|Z_n|$ from a sample of fifty pathwise solutions by randomly generating the Brownian motion fifty times.
+We plot the logarithms $\log|Z_n|$ from fifty pathwise solutions by randomly generating the Brownian motion fifty times.

 Let us first discuss the exponential blow-up of the discrete solution $Z_n$, i.e. $(\lambda,\varepsilon,\sigma)\in \mathbf B^{\mathsf{as}}$ due to Theorem \ref{Theo:Main}.
 In Parts (a) and (b) of Figure \ref{fig:1}, we respectively take $(\lambda,\varepsilon,\sigma)=(7,2,4)$ and $(\lambda,\varepsilon,\sigma)=(8,2,4)$, where the bold red lines are the averages of the logarithms $\log|Z_n|$ of the corresponding pathwise solutions, which behave as straight lines.
 We see that the slopes of these lines are positively small, and so are the discrete Lyapunov exponents, which also reflect small values of the continuum Lyapunov exponent $\lambda+\varepsilon^2/2-\sigma^2/2$.
 Furthermore, in the case $(\lambda,\varepsilon,\sigma)=(7,2,4)$, the red line is closer to the horizontal axis since the discrete Lyapunov exponent is smaller, and many pathwise solutions may not be blowing up, or even, oscillating around the horizontal axis (since their logarithms oscillate around the horizontal axis).